-(1) As employees of the Company, James B. Morgan, the President and Chief Executive Officer and Dr. Aelred J. Kurtenbach, Chairman of the Board, both are considered Named Executive Officers during fiscal 2013 and therefore are included in the appropriate tables within Executive Compensation.

-(2) Represents August 23, 2012 grants of 2,103 restricted shares of our common stock, which vest on August 23, 2013 if they are then Directors of the Company.
-This amount was computed in accordance with Financial Accounting Standards Board Accounting Standards Codification Topic 718 ("ASC 718").

-(3) Represents August 23, 2012 stock option awards of 13,636 shares with a grant date fair value of \$45,000, which vest on August 23, 2013 if they are then Directors of the Company.
+- (1) As employees of the Company, Reece A. Kurtenbach, the President and Chief Executive Officer since September 1, 2013; James B. Morgan, the President and Chief Executive Officer until September 1, 2013; and Dr. Aelred J. Kurtenbach, the Chairman of the Board, are considered Named Executive Officers during fiscal 2014 and therefore their compensation is included in the appropriate tables within the section of this proxy statement entitled "Executive Compensation." - (2) Represents August 22, 2013 grants of 2,714 restricted shares of our common stock, which vest on August 22, 2014 if they are then Directors of the Company.
+This amount was computed in accordance with Financial Accounting Standards Board Accounting Standards Codification Topic 718 ("ASC 718"). - (3) Represents August 22, 2013 stock option awards of 5,330 shares with a grant date fair value of \$24,998, which vest on August 22, 2014 if they are then Directors of the Company.
 This amount was computed in accordance with ASC 718.
 The 2007 Stock Incentive Plan (the "2007 Plan") requires that all options granted under the 2007 Plan have an exercise price equal to the fair market value of our common stock on the date of grant.
-All options granted to non-employee Directors under the 2007 Plan are non-qualified options not intended to qualify as incentive stock options under Section 422 of the Internal Revenue Code of 1986.
+All options granted to non-employee Directors under the 2007 Plan are non-qualified options not intended to qualify as incentive stock options under Section 422 of the Internal Revenue Code of 1986